 APPELE is working on potential community hearings and we want to hear from you.
 Please reach out to us through the contact tab on the home page if you’d like to get more involved, such as by presenting a 1-3 page brief.

-On behalf of the APPELE coalition, thank you for your support.
+On behalf of the APPELE chairs and co-chairs, thank you for your support.